Guidelines for Student Travel Vouchers Supporting Travel Related to Credit-Bearing Academic Experiences Outside the United States

 Travel vouchers for travel supporting study outside of the US are available to all currently enrolled full-time undergraduate and graduate students in good academic standing (as determined by ASU) who have completed at least one semester of academic study at ASU and have not received a previous travel voucher for this purpose from the University.
 International students enrolled at ASU may not apply for a travel voucher to their home country.
 Educational activities for which travel vouchers for international travel may be offered must be associated with the award of academic credit by the University or another accredited institution of higher education (either within or outside of the United States).
 Proof of acceptance or enrollment in an academic program meeting this requirement must be provided before the travel voucher award is made.
 Special consideration will be given to students participating in academic experiences of four weeks or more, as well as shorter programs involving significant projects in field study and/or research.

-All students who wish to compete for travel vouchers supporting travel related to study outside of the US must complete and submit an application for this purpose to the Office of International Programs (OIP) website.
+All students who wish to compete for travel vouchers supporting travel related to study outside of the US must complete and submit an application for this purpose to the Study Abroad Office.
 Supporting documents, up to a maximum of 10 pages, may be attached to the application.
-An original application, a digital copy, and any supporting documentation of the application with its supporting documentation must be submitted to OIP.
+An original application, a digital copy, and any supporting documentation of the application with its supporting documentation must be submitted to Study Abroad.
 Deadlines for application submission are November 30 (for the spring semester), March 15 (for the summer term), and July 15 (for the fall semester).
 It is expected that award decisions will be made within 30 days of these deadlines.
 NOTE: You must take part in the ASU follow on project to receive the travel voucher.

 Travel Voucher Support Provided